A Guide To Pondicherry - Pastel Colours and Pastries

 There are plenty of cafes in Puducherry’s French Quarter selling everything from freshly baked croissants to pastel coloured macaroons.
 You may be 5027 miles (8091 km for everyone else who isn’t stuck in the past!) away from Paris, but if you’re craving French baked goods, the White Town is probably the closest you’re going to get in India to the real deal.

-You could visit a new café everyday on your stay and you wouldn’t get close to trying every baked good available in the city.
-We spent a good few days just wandering around the streets and stopping for a hot coffee and sweet pick me up in the different cafes.
-You can never have too many pain au chocolates right?!
+There are so many cafes on offer that you could visit a new café everyday on your stay and you wouldn’t get close to trying every baked good available in the city.
+We spent a good few days just wandering around the streets and stopping for a hot coffee and sweet pick me up treat whenever we got peckish You can never have too many pain au chocolates right?!

-Located in the middle of the White Town, the Arulimgu Manakula Vinayagar Devasthanam Hindu temple sits in complete contrast to its colonial neighbours.
-It is a vivid reminder that, despite being just off of Rue de Francois Martin, you’re still 100% in India.
+Located in the middle of the White Town, the Arulimgu Manakula Vinayagar Devasthanam Hindu temple sits in complete contrast to its colonial neighbour and is a vivid reminder that, despite being just off of Rue de Francois Martin, you’re still 100% in India.

 You’ll know you’re getting close to the temple, as suddenly the quiet streets will be filled with stall holders selling everything from temple offerings to buckets and spades.
-It’s a strange mix of devotional trinkets and beachside children’s toys.
-I had to drag John away from a display of water pistols!
+It’s a strange mix of devotional trinkets and beachside children’s toys - John had to be dragged away from the water pistol stall more than once!

-There is no fee to enter the temple, but donations are always welcome.
-To the left of the entrance is a little area to store your shoes as you can only enter the temple barefoot.
+There is no fee to enter the temple, but donations are welcomed.
+Inside the temple there is a strict barefoot policy.
+To store your shoes and socks, just head to the left of the entrance where this is a little area to stow your footwear.
+There is no set fee to store your shoes, but the man in charge appreciates a small donation.

-Remember it is also a religious site, so remember to dress respectfully!
-Shoulders and knees should be covered and as we’ve said above, shoes need to be removed before entering the temple.
+The Arulimgu Manakula Vinayagar Devasthanam temple is an active place of worship, so please remember to dress respectfully.
+Shoulders and knees should be covered and as we mentioned above, shoes need to be removed before entering the temple.

 Puducherry and Promenade Beaches stretch away in both directions all along the eastern side of Pondicherry town.
-The beaches aren’t really ones for sunbathing as there is very little golden sand.
-Instead the shoreline is full of large rocks and boulders protecting the town from the rough waves of the Coromandel Coast.
+All along the coastline, large rocks and boulders cling to the shore, protecting Pondicherry from the rough waves of Coromandel Coast.

-The sea is extremely rough here and there are signs and security guards all along the shoreline reminding visitors not to swim in the sea as the currents are very strong!
+The sea is extremely rough here and there are signs and security guards all along the shoreline reminding visitors not to swim in the sea as the currents are extremely strong!

 Although you probably won’t spend long on the beach, it's a great place to catch the sea breeze and cool off from the intense Indian sun!